L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Rough paths and It o integration

 and It\^o integral (first level) of fOU process with respect to fBM as

-Now we can define stochastic integrals with respect to fOU rough path enhancement $\mathbf{X}$ by equations (\ref{level-1}), (\ref{level-2}).
-Note that these integrals are pathwise defined and continuous with respect to the sample path $\mathbf{X}(\omega)$ in $p$-variation metric.
-In what follows, we denote Stratonovich rough integral as
+Now we can define stochastic integrals with respect to the fOU rough path enhancement $\mathbf{X}$ by Equations (\ref{level-1}) and (\ref{level-2}).
+Note that these integrals are pathwise defined and continuous with respect to the sample path $\mathbf{X}(\omega)$ in the $p$-variation metric.
+In what follows, we denote the Stratonovich rough integral as